 Why Google Suspended An Account?

-The user account can be suspended when Google detects suspicious behavior or violations of Google policies or even repeated violation.
+The user account can be suspended when Google detects suspicious behaviour or violations of Google policies or even repeated violation.

 Cause for suspension ranges from an unpaid balance or advertising costs to making suspicious payments to poor quality or misleading ads, from clocking activities to malware infected websites.